umarcor/osvb/doc/apis/tool.rst

 Precisely, the section about `Implementation <https://github.com/olofk/edalize/wiki/Edalize-(Slight-return)#implementation>`__ proposes using EDAM as the unified format for passing parameters between nodes.

-On the other hand, as shown in the diagram of section :ref:`OSVB:API:Core`, developers of Edalize and PyFPGA have been lately working towards making integration easier:
+On the other hand, as shown in the diagram of section :ref:`API:Core`, developers of Edalize and PyFPGA have been lately working towards making integration easier:

 * Experimental support for *launchers* was added to Edalize (`olofk/edalize@f8b3f66 <https://github.com/olofk/edalize/commit/f8b3f666a282e09b8ce06388101d179f8c70e8d4>`__).